fooyo/FRAndroidSDK/README.md

 - `userId` used when share

-There are two Overriden methods to start collage.`startTime`is not necessary. if don't deliver `startTime` ,default startTime will be set to current time.
+There are two Overriden methods to start collage.`startTime`is not necessary. if don't deliver `startTime` ,default startTime will be set to past two hours.
 ```
 FooyoFRAndroidSDK.createPhotoCollage(Context context, String userId);
 FooyoFRAndroidSDK.createPhotoCollage(Context context, long startTime,String userId);